 - But if you fall in a higher tax bracket like 20% or 30%, then even though the bank is deducting 10% TDS, you have to pay the differential extra tax amount yourself before the filing of income tax returns for the financial year.

 The actual interest you earn on the deposited amount of Rs 2 crore in fixed deposit, depends on various factors including the amount invested (Rs 2 crore), tenure, rate of interest, interest computation frequency and taxation.

 There is no doubt that FDs are practically risk-free investments, which can be used to generate a safe and reliable stream of monthly interest income.

 I hope that all your questions related to Rs 2 crore FD interest per month in 2023 are addressed here.
 Also, many people contemplate what monthly interest on Rs 2 crore fixed deposit will they get?
 Hopefully, they too now have some mathematical answers about monthly interest on Rs 2 crore fixed deposit.

-Note – If you have Rs 1 crore in 2021-22, then you can also read Monthly Interest on Rs 1 crore Fixed Deposit in India or Monthly Interest on Rs 5 crore Fixed Deposit.
-Or if you have a smaller amount, then you can also read Monthly Interest on Rs 50 lakh Fixed Deposit in India in 2021-22.
+Note – If you have Rs 1 crore in 2023, then you can also read Monthly Interest on Rs 1 crore Fixed Deposit in India or Monthly Interest on Rs 5 crore Fixed Deposit.
+Or if you have a smaller amount, then you can also read Monthly Interest on Rs 50 lakh Fixed Deposit.
+And if you want to park your FD money in parts for better liquidity and interest rate averaging, then it’s better to go for laddering of fixed deposits in India (2023).